 They mean that you’re not doing enough for them, and even if you’re doing all you can, they enjoy flipping the script to make you feel guilty and work harder to please them, they mean that you should be doing more to please them yet no matter how much you do it’ll never be enough for them.

-Remember you define you, you know if you listen to yourself enough and not those around you when you’ve done enough when you need to rest, listen to your own body and mind and do what’s in the best interests for you, with good intentions there is no right or wrong way to live your life, you have to be at your best to give your best.
+Remember you define yourself, you know if you listen to yourself enough and not those around you when you’ve done enough when you need to rest, listen to your own body and mind and do what’s in the best interests for you, with good intentions there is no right or wrong way to live your life, you have to be at your best to give your best.

 They say. “ I love you.”